AnnKruQA/fotoguide/index.md

 ---

-## Laptop
+## PC
-If you use Facebook on the laptop
+If you use Facebook on the PC

 **Step 1: Log in to Facebook**